GCOM7140/group-project/README.md

 ### Organization Overview
 C'ville Meals strives to improve the health and support the independence and dignity of its homebound neighbors.
-With an active volunteer force of over 400, C'ville Meals serves around 4,500 meals to approximately 275 clients every month in the city of Charlottesville and the county of Albemarle.
+With an active volunteer force of over 400 drivers and four dedicated staff members, C'ville Meals serves around 4,500 meals to approximately 275 clients every month in the city of Charlottesville and the county of Albemarle.
 More information on C'ville Meals is available at www.cvillemeals.org.

 For this group project, C'ville Meals is offering us a lab of sorts," somewhere you can talk with its staff, including Executive Director Robin Wynn Goldstein;